evoluteur/colorpicker/README.md

 ### history (Boolean)

 Used to track selection history (shared among all instances of the colorpicker).
+The history keeps the last 28 colors selections.

 ```javascript
 $("#mycolor").colorpicker({